 So many stories to share!
 I seem to be challenged with finding the time to post them all.
 Perhaps that’s just as well.
 I wouldn’t want to bore you with every single adventure.
 But then I consider this blog to be a log of my adventures, so why not share them all?

-On the morning of September 20 we launched from Van Damm beach and paddled north.
-The wave action on the coast was calm and we discovered that we could paddle places that are often to rough to access.
-Our paddle took us into some magnificent sea caves
+On the morning of September 20, we launched from Van Damm beach and paddled north.
+The wave action on the coast was calm and we discovered that we could paddle places that are often too rough to access.
+Our paddle took us into some magnificent sea caves.

-I had a GoPro camera going on my helmet and I’ve finally managed to edit the video down to three minutes that I think will give you the feel for what it’s like to paddle here.
+I had a GoPro camera going on my helmet.
+I’ve finally managed to edit the video down to three minutes that I think will give you the feel for what it’s like to paddle here.
 Here’s the video clip.

 The Mendocino Coast provides a wide range of opportunities for outdoor activities including hiking , camping and kayaking.
 And with a kayak, depending on your skill level and the weather conditions, you can surf, poke around in the rocks or paddle on the flat water of a number of rivers.
 We spent two days padding in Mendocino, September 20 and 21.
 On our second day, we opted for a flat water paddle on the Albion River.
 From our camp at Van Damme State Park we drove to the Albion River, where we paid the $10 fee and launched our boats.

 We launched on low water and had the current with us paddling upriver.
 We planned to paddle for an hour and a half and find a takeout for lunch and an early return, thinking we might have a longer paddle back down the river with the current still flooding, pushing water up the river, and the potential for wind.
 As we approached our turnaround time, the river became narrow and winding.
 The game became “let’s paddle to the next bend,” and then “the next bend.”
 This went on until we reached a log across the river, blocking further progress.
 There we found a gravel bar and a pleasant meadow which looked like an inviting place to stop.